tapebrief

 Answers to last quarter's watch list

-Q4 FCF print needed to hit "low to mid $16B" FY: FY FCF landed at $16.6B, at the higher end of the low-to-mid $16B guide.
-FCF grew over $1B YoY, with lower-than-expected cash taxes offset by accelerated pension contributions.
+Q4 FCF print needed to hit "low to mid $16B" FY — FY FCF landed at $16.6B, towards the higher end of the reaffirmed "low to mid $16B" range and up over $1B YoY.
+The accelerated pension contribution management flagged was offset by a cash-tax tailwind.
 Status: Resolved positively

 What to watch into next quarter